 While you do not need that money upfront for those two loans, it is suggested you have money for closing costs, which can vary from two percent of the loan’s value up to six percent.
-There are lender and seller credits, which can help you cover closing costs.
-Seller credits are obtained when closing costs can be included and financed into the loan, if the seller agrees to it during the purchase contract.
-Lender credits are essentially a gift from the lender and do not need to be paid back.
+There can also be lender and seller credits, which can help you cover closing costs.
+Seller credits can be negotiated when making purchase offers.
+Lender credits are on a case by case basis.

 For FHA home loans, you will need to be able to do a 3.5 percent down payment.
 This money can be gifted from others, but it still needs to be available as physical money to put down upon the purchase of a home.
 As stated above, seller and lender credits can help with closing costs.

-The monthly amount of your mortgage is going to depend on if a down payment was given, what the set interest rate was, what fees are going into escrow, and if the lender helped with closing costs.
-What can be financed into the loan are property taxes, home owners insurance, and any private mortgage insurance (known as PMI).
+The monthly amount of your mortgage is going to depend on if a down payment was given, what the set interest rate was, what your property taxes are and the monthly homeowners insurance, and if the lender helped with closing costs.
 Some of the fees may be avoided with certain federal home loans, pending on your circumstances.
 Interest rates with federal home loans can be one percent or lower than conventional loans, and this is without having perfect credit or leaving a big down payment.

 WAITING PERIODS AFTER FINANCIAL HARDSHIP

 When a Chapter 7 bankruptcy occurs, two years will be the standard waiting time to qualify for a federal home loan.
 A three year wait is required with the USDA home loan.
 A conventional home loan will not be within your reach, typically, for four years.